From BR Bullpen

 " 'What do you say, Rook?'
 Mantle asked him.
 'You hit that ball good.'
 'Yes, sir,' Kelly said." - Van Kelly's encounter with the veteran Mickey Mantle during a spring training game in 1968 between the Braves and Yankees, quoted in an article in the Salibury Post

 Signed by the Milwaukee Braves as an amateur free agent in 1964, he would end up spending 8+ years in the Milwaukee/Atlanta minor league system.
-He also played in the organizations of the San Diego Padres, Chicago White Sox and Montreal Expos.
+He also played in the organizations of the Padres, Chicago White Sox and Montreal Expos.

 It was his tough luck to be part of the Braves organization when it was full of talented hitters.
-For instance, in 1971 with Richmond he was a teammate of Dusty Baker (who hit .311), Darrell Evans (who slugged .545), Tommie Aaron (who hit .318), Dick Allen's brother Hank Allen (who appeared in 13 games) and Jim Breazeale (who led the team in home runs).
+For instance, in 1971 with the Richmond Braves he was a teammate of Dusty Baker (who hit .311), Darrell Evans (who slugged .545), Tommie Aaron (who hit .318), Dick Allen's brother Hank Allen (who appeared in 13 games) and Jim Breazeale (who led the team in home runs).